Ice Cube Partners With Green Mountain Coffee Roasters, Naturally - NewsBreak

 Get it?
 Ice Cube(s)…the movie Friday …ok, we’re sure you do.

-Anyway, one winner will also get the chance to kick it with their friend over Zoom and over a cup GMCR BOI coffee.
-In order to enter, post a photo of you and your GMCR ice d coffee, tag a friend and use @greenmtncoffee # Ice dCubeSummerFridays for a chance to win.
+Anyway, one winner will also get the chance to kick it with their friend over Zoom and over a cup of GMCR BOI coffee.
+To enter, post a photo of you and your GMCR ice d coffee, tag a friend, and use @greenmtncoffee # Ice dCubeSummerFridays for a chance to win.

 Comments / 0